aviaryan/tYp3r/README.md

 ```
 dis is a nOrmAl SAnE piEce of t3Xt wriTTen by ThE AUtHOR oF DIs t0ol. waT u DO wid IT iS noNe of mY BusineSs.
 ```

+### Contribute

+iF U hve s0Me sUggEsTi0nS oR IdEazz, pLeASe fILe An iSSue OR s3nD a pR.
+ThAnK yoU.